-Except where the context requires or where otherwise indicated in this Annual Report on Form 20-F for the fiscal year ended December 31, 2023 (this "Annual Report"), the terms "Riskified," the "Company," "we," "our," "our company," and "our business" refers to Riskified Ltd. and its consolidated subsidiaries as a consolidated entity.
+Except where the context requires or where otherwise indicated in this Annual Report on Form 20-F for the fiscal year ended December 31, 2022 (this "Annual Report"), the terms "Riskified," the "Company," "we," "us," "our," "our company," and "our business" refers to Riskified Ltd. and its subsidiaries.